Harjun751/skyhelix-helper/README.md

 - Editing of the ride? < cconsider the necessity of this.
 Maybe an undo ride button would fare better?

 ### Setting page
-- theme
-- default options
-- seat config
+- seat config < Save button
+- roll call

 ## Styles/UX